carbonfive/stylegun/README.md

 # stylegun
 Living la vida Style Tiles

+## Set up

+If you've never used git before, open a command line interface (Terminal, iTerm, etc), type in

+``sudo git``

+and then follow instructions from the prompt.

 ## Clone this repo
-Open a command line interface (Terminal, iTerm, etc)

-Navigate to your projects folder (wherever you keep your projects)
+Once you have git working, navigate to your projects folder (wherever you keep your projects)

 ``cd projectfolder``